jam7/chrome-cross/README.md

  - linuxheaders, binutils, glibc219, glibc223, gmp, mpfr, mpc, isl, cloog and gcc
  - zlib, openssl, libssh2, curl, expat, git, ncurses, readline and ruby

+All of them are stripped and manual/info-compressed by default.

 Other packages
 --------------